citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q2/index.md

 With this information, it wouldn’t be wrong to assume that texture dimensions must be a multiple of 8, otherwise dividing it into tiles wouldn’t really make sense.
 And in general this assumption holds true, the vast majority of games respect this limitation in their textures.
 Until they don’t…

 Now we get to the fun part: what happens if the texture is smaller than a tile?
-Being confronted with that question, former Citra developer [wwylele](https://github.com/wwylele) came to the conclusion, after some tests, that such a configuration was not supported by the PICA GPU the 3DS uses.
+Being confronted with that question, Citra developer [wwylele](https://github.com/wwylele) came to the conclusion, after some tests, that such a configuration was not supported by the PICA GPU the 3DS uses.
 Due to this, the original code that handled these textures was promptly removed when [support for mipmaps](https://github.com/citra-emu/citra/pull/3910) was implemented.
 Said removal caused [unexpected issues](https://github.com/citra-emu/citra/issues/5139) however, when health bars of all things suddenly went missing in some games.
 Imagine the horror Citra users came across when in those games the HP bar just did not display correctly!
 How were you meant to tell if you needed to heal or retreat?

 This issue was again brought to our attention when first time contributor, Polar-Star, opened a pull request reimplementing the code that was removed.
 With this change, HP bars are fixed and because this bug negatively affected core gameplay of certain games, we opted to accept this change.
 We are still investigating this issue to figure out the proper hardware behavior in this case, though we suspect it’s not too far off from this.